Authors Bio

 I graduated from Eastridge in January of 1973 (early graduation, as I was attempting to make up the time in Fifth Grade when I was in a coma), and started attending Kankakee Junior College.

-I was located to Kibbutz Nahsholim, on the Mediterranean Sea, about 60 miles south of Haifa.
+In February 1974 I traveled to Israel (with my mothers encouragement and blessing) I spent the first two weeks touring the country, and then settled at Kibbutz Nahsholim, on the Mediterranean Sea, about 33 km south of Haifa.
 That was a much more pleasant venue.
 We grew dates, figs, avocados, oranges and grapefruit.
-The Kibbutz featured a nude beach, which is where I acquired my taste for naturism.
-I also met my girlfriend, Rachel.
-Long black hair, a sunny smile and a load of fun.
+The Kibbutz featured a nude beach, which is where I acquired my taste for naturism..

 In May 1981 the twins, Jordan and Jesse were born.
 I took great pride in all three of my sons and attempted to be the best father I could be.

 I helped establish Boy Scout Troop 313 and became it’s first Scout Master.
-Scouting became my his retreat from a hellish home life, and a place to connect with his sons.
-Lynne e got worse, and started seeing the Devil under every rock.
+Scouting became my retreat from a hellish home life, and a place to connect with my sons.
+Lynne got worse, and started seeing the Devil under every rock.
 This eventually led me to buy a larger, more opulent home (in hopes of achieving “space”) but that proved to be of no use.
 Lynne managed to fill the space with clutter, and I finally left the house in January of 1990 and filed for divorce.
-I was also having an affair with a female scouter, but worse, he was engaged in the beginnings of what would become a life long affair with the Goddess.
+I was also having an affair with a female scouter, but worse, I was engaged in the beginnings of what would become a life long affair with the Goddess.

-BSA Troop 313 was disbanded by it’s sponsoring body, the People’s Church, when my wife let the Pastor there know of my affair.
+BSA Troop 313 was disbanded by it’s sponsoring body, the People’s Church, when my wife let the elders there know of my affair.
 Most of the members of Troop 313 moved to Troop 300, sponsored by my dad’s former parish and I became an Assistant Scoutmaster there.
 This troop was made up mostly of working class union people, so my repertoire of Union songs were an instant hit (with the parents anyway) around those moonlit campfires.

 In March of 1991 I flew to San Francisco to meet Qadisha It wasn’t hard to convince me that “California is the place you ought to be” either.
 I flew back home, got my affairs in order and on May 1st, flew Qadisha and daughter to Chicago, where my niece Angela and I picked them up.
 We drove my ’88 Chevy Celeb back to Santa Cruz .
 The next November (13 months after their first meeting online), Qadisha and I were handfasted at Valley of Fire State Park, north of LasVegas NV, with about 100 members of the internet community (who flew in from all over the country) in attendance.

-Together, Qadisha and I founded Circle of Fire and Friends,a group which organized public circles marking the Pagan sabbats.
+Together, Qadisha and I founded Circle of Fire and Friends, a group which organized public circles marking the Pagan sabbats.
 The group fell apart over time, when it was shown that all people were interested in was the Qadisha and El show, and not in forming community or working together.
 It was through CFF however that I met Adam Walks Between Worlds , and entered into a friendship that would change me forever.
 Adam, Qadisha and I corroborated on the founding of something completely different.
 That was Order of the Mithril Star , which blended ceremonial magick, druidism, thelema, and shamanistic elements, and the core philosophy from Robert Heinleins landmark novel, Stranger In A Strange Land.

 Philosophical/political differences gradually drove Qadisha and I apart.
 I was inclined to be more openly Pagan, and was actually attracted to Ashland because one could do just that there.
 But Qadisha feared that her daughter would be ostracised, so a “rule” was imposed on me: “Never wear your pentacle in public.”
 Later, after we broke up and I was seeing someone new, Qadisha tried to impose the rule on my new relationship as well.
 That did absolutely no good and further strained things.

 I was also a person whom communards contacted to network with others in the Pacfic North West.
 In July 1998 I founded The Jefferson Index, which was organized to provide a network for Pagans and other Earth religionists living in “the mythical State of Jefferson.”
-Ceridwen was one of these contacts, but I did more than just help her relocate from Santa Cruz, he married her on November 18, 2000, after relocating :40 up I-5 to Grants Pass, the “gateway to the northwest.”
+Ceridwen was one of these contacts, but I did more than just help her relocate from Santa Cruz, I married her on November 18, 2000, after relocating :40 up I-5 to Grants Pass, the “gateway to the northwest.”
 It’s also :45 minutes closer to my beloved redwoods.

 Why Grants Pass?
 Several reasons.
 I was not at all happy in Ashland, mainly due to his economic situation.
 Since moving to the West Coast, I had never made more than $24,000 per year.
 A major reason for moving to Oregon from Santa Cruz was the lower cost of living.
 This was a reason for moving from Ashland to Grants Pass as well.
 Ashland has become an enclave of the elite, and housing prices are skyrocketing.
-Wealthy Bay Area folks are moving to Ashland in droves, driving prices up to where working class people can no longer afford to live there.
+Wealthy Bay Area folks are moving to Ashland in droves, driving prices up to where working class people could no longer afford to live there.
 Gradually I discovered that Ashland represented everything I hate about America: Bourgeois liberals who spout politically correct euphemisms while pretending there are no homeless in Lithia Park (and their Police force makes sure it stays that way), and spawn children who spit at and harass the poor “scrubs” among them.

 In July 2003, I resigned from the office of Arch-Druid of the Mother Grove.
 I was tired of being the “lightening rod” for everyone with a beef about the RDG.
 So Ceridwen was voted new Arch-Druid,and I became the new Clerk of the Mother Grove, a more “behind the scenes” sort of office.